nkh/ftl/config/ftl/etc/man/ftl.md

 *ftl* code and data.

 # CONFIGURATION

-See "$FTL_CFG/etc/ftlrc", ftl's default config file, for a complete documentation
+See "$FTL_CFG/etc/ftlrc", ftl's default config file, for details.

 # INSTALL

 Install ftl in $FTL_CFG and symlink _ftl_ somewhere in your $PATH

 Also read the **INSTALL** file